Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance

-The lambda value in Eq.1 of main manuscript controls the strength of the regularization term that encourages distinct separation between the features of harmful and harmless prompts in the ReFT model during the teacher preparation stage.
-An overly strong regularization term may disrupt the internal representations of the ReFT model, while a weak regularization term may reduce the ReFT model's ability to distinguish between harmful and harmless prompts based on its refusal feature.
-Therefore, selecting an appropriate lambda value is critical for effective training of the ReFT model and subsequent finetuning.
-Table~\ref{tab:lambda} presents the finetuning performance using ReFT models trained with different lambda values.
-The results show that a lambda value of 0.1 achieves the lowest harmful score and the highest finetuning accuracy, indicating its effectiveness as an optimal hyperparameter choice.
+The $\lambda$ value in Eq.~\ref{eq: equation2} of main manuscript controls the strength of the regularization term that encourages distinct separation between the features of harmful and harmless prompts in the Ref-Teacher model during the teacher preparation stage.
+An overly strong regularization term may disrupt the internal representations of the Ref-Teacher model, while a weak regularization term may reduce the Ref-Teacher model's ability to distinguish between harmful and harmless prompts based on its refusal feature.
+Therefore, selecting an appropriate $\lambda$ value is critical for effective training of the Ref-Teacher model and subsequent finetuning.
+Table~\ref{tab:Alpha} presents the finetuning performance using Ref-Teacher models trained with different $\lambda$ values.
+The results show that a $\lambda$ value of 0.1 achieves the lowest harmful score (HS) and the highest finetuning accuracy (FA), indicating its effectiveness as an optimal hyperparameter choice.